isazobu/jaliriDEV/README.md

 [TOC]

 ## Introduction
-This repository is the code representation for Jaliri App Backhand
+This repository is the code representation for Jaliri App

 ## Run